-Figure 1-4: Sample Motorhome Weight Label which can be found in the bedroom closet
+Figure 1-4: Sample Motorhome Weight Label which can be found in the bedroom closet is equal to or less than the GVWR minus the UVW.

 Gross Combination-Weight Rating (GCWR) - This is the value specified by the chassis manufacturer as the maximum allowable loaded weight of the motor home with a towed trailer and/or vehicle [if any].